 Example 2: Online shop

 Let's assume you run an online shop.
-You do not take the photos for your products yourself, but use the pictures from the manufacturer or hire external photographers.
+You don't take the photos for your products yourself and instead use the pictures from the manufacturer or hire external photographers.
 Even if the products come from the manufacturer, you need their permission to use the product photos.

-In many webshops, it is precisely these image rights that are not taken into account at all; however, the manufacturer rarely sues, since there is usually a contractual relationship between the copyright holder (manufacturer) and the distributor (webshop) and a lawsuit would weaken this.
+In many webshops, it's precisely these image rights that are not taken into account at all.
+However, the manufacturer rarely sues since there is usually a contractual relationship between the copyright holder (manufacturer) and the distributor (webshop) and a lawsuit would weaken this.

 How do I react to warnings?

 Don't forget that you are by no means the first person to receive a warning letter.
 Above all, warnings about copyright infringements happen every day.
-In the warning letters, of course, different paragraphs are mentioned, which refer in some way to copyright or other intellectual property rights; ultimately, it is always about money.
-In such a situation, I recommend the following:
+In the warning letters, of course, different paragraphs are mentioned, which refer in some way to copyright or other intellectual property rights.
+Ultimately though, it's always about money.
+If recommend doing the following when you receive a warning letter:

-- Do not let yourself be confused by several paragraphs and legal foreign words
+- Don't let yourself be confused or intimidated by several paragraphs of legalese

 - Make a settlement offer or contact an intellectual property lawyer

-Even if a warning notice is not to be found in the mailbox every day, for a lawyer in this industry it is "daily business".
+Even if you're not likely to find a warning letter in your mailbox every day, such things are daily business for a lawyer in this industry.
 One thing is clear: copyright infringement is punishable by law.
-This means that if the copyright holder successfully sues, he or she may be fined and sometimes even imprisoned.
-At the same time, the author is entitled to damages, which are calculated, among other things, according to the previous misuse of the work.
-On the basis of the amount in dispute, the lawyer calculates his costs for advising the client and adds documentation costs.
-In addition, the value added tax is calculated; in total, the warning often results in very high costs.
+If a copyright holder successfully sues, a person may be fined and sometimes even imprisoned.
+The author is also entitled to damages, which are calculated, among other things, according to the previous misuse of the work.
+On the basis of the amount in dispute, the lawyer calculates their costs for advising the client and adds documentation costs.
+In addition, the value added tax is calculated.
+In total, the warning often results in very high costs.

-The lawyer will send you a cease-and-desist letter; you should not sign this immediately.
-Such declarations are usually prefabricated and interpreted in favour of the other party.
-It is best to contact a lawyer and get legal advice.
-If you are sure that you have not committed an infringement, you should have the necessary evidence to prove it.
+The lawyer will send you a cease-and-desist letter but you shouldn't sign it immediately.
+Such declarations are usually prefabricated and interpreted in favor of the other party.
+It's best to contact a lawyer and get legal advice.
+If you're certain you haven't committed an infringement, you should have the necessary evidence to prove it.
 If the warning is not responded to within a specified period of time, the other party's lawyer will file a lawsuit.
-If you admit that you have committed an infringement but do not want to hire your own lawyer, try a settlement offer.
+If you admit that you've committed an infringement but don't want to hire your own lawyer, try a settlement offer instead.

 The other side and their lawyers are only human.
-Often, they may accommodate you if you are remorseful and admit your mistake.
+Often, they may accommodate you if you're remorseful and admit your mistake.
 In a settlement offer, you state your own position and explain why you committed the copyright infringement: